 Before we get too deep, you’ll want to take a moment and assess your hair type — is it straight, wavy, curly, or kinky?
 Is it fine, or coarse?
 Thin, or thick?
 Finer and thinner hair needs a dryer that hits a low — but not cold — temperature to dry without crisping.
 Coarser hair needs a higher heat to dry, otherwise it’ll take forever to get these larger strands dry.
 And while everyone benefits from a speedy dryer, it’s especially useful for thick hair.

 The Dyson Supersonic Hair Dryer is our top pick for straighter styles.
 It packs the most power, its temperatures can reach higher highs and lower lows, and it blew us away with the highest wind speed of any dryer we tested.
 On top of that, the $400 Dyson is high-tech with light-up settings and magnetic attachments — it’s the Macbook Pro of hair dryers.
 Best of all?
 It performs.
 It gave all of our testers smooth, shining hair.
 But if you prefer a curly style, or if you’re starting with thick curly hair and looking for a straighter style, you’ll want to check out our next pick.
-The Dyson’s diffuser has some serious short-comings, and its heat isn’t quite hot enough to power through a blow-out.
+The Dyson’s isn’t quite hot enough to transform thick, curly hair into a straight blow-out.

 For curly, highly textured hair, or for wavy and curly styles, Devacurls’s DevaDryer and Devafuser have the heat and wind speed to get the job done fast, giving you glossier hair without the frizz in a fraction of the usual dry time.
 Though the Dyson blows faster, the Devacurl gets a full 60 degrees hotter and at $160, does it for about half the price of the Dyson.